-- 1. To offer a research environment in which students can learn from knowledgeable staff, their own study, and interaction with other students - 2.
-To equip students with the conceptual and analytical skills needed to achieve an advanced knowledge and understanding of their chosen field - 3.
-To develop students' skills in undertaking and completing self-designed research papers and dissertations - 4.
-To provide a conversion course for students whose undergraduate degree is not in any of the areas covered by these MA/MSc degree programmes - 5.
-To produce graduates who, if suitably qualified, will be capable of embarking upon research degrees in their chosen field - 6.
-To produce graduates capable of successfully pursuing careers in government agencies, business, the media and other areas where an advanced knowledge and understanding of their chosen field is needed or desirable - 7.
-To meet the needs of stakeholders - 8.
-To provide a programme which meets the FHEQs requirements of level 7 - 9.
-To comply with prevailing University policies and QAA codes of practice
+- To equip students with the knowledge and skills required to identify challenges to and solutions for sustainable futures. - 2.
+To offer a research and teaching environment in which students can learn from knowledgeable staff, their own study, and interaction with other students. - 3.
+To equip students with the conceptual and analytical skills needed to achieve an advanced knowledge and understanding of their chosen field. - 4.
+To develop students' skills in undertaking and completing self-designed research papers and dissertations. - 5.
+To produce graduates who, if suitably qualified, will be capable of embarking upon research degrees in their chosen field. - 6.
+To produce graduates capable of successfully pursuing careers in government and non-government agencies, business, the media, and other areas where an advanced knowledge and understanding of their chosen field is needed or desirable. - 7.
+To meet the needs of stakeholders. - 8.
+To provide a programme which meets the FHEQs requirements of level 7. - 9.
+To comply with prevailing University policies and QAA codes of practice.